 ENGLISH 151: Reading and Composition (1B)

 No mandatory campus visits are required to take this course.
 The course, however, is not a self-paced course but an online community of learners working through a 6-week accelerated summer session.
 It unfolds week-by-week with the whole class participating in weekly exercises and discussions together.
 If you are seeking an independent studies course, know in advance that this is not one.
 You do have to log on at least 4 different days a week to work in the course, but you can pick whichever days and times suit you.
-A new week of course content with assignments is released each Monday for you to work on during the week.
+If you are unable to access the Internet on 4 different days of the week, then do not take this course.
+A new week of course content with assignments is released each Monday by 6pm for you to work on during the week.

 Students should always access the class web site in Moodle via MyCOM.
 For information about getting a MyCOM account, read the FAQ's on the MyCOM Portal login page. #7 on the Portal login page explains how to get to Moodle.

 All enrolled students are required to login to the class Moodle website between 6 pm Monday, June 16 and 6 pm Tuesday, June 17, 2014 to hold their spot in the class.
 If a registered student does not login to the class site during this 24-hour period, his or her spot may be given to a student on the waitlist.
 (The waitlist is long and there is a shortage of class spots to meet the demand; so know that I will honor the waitlist if you do not confirm your spot and begin the course as required.)

 There are only 28 spots in the course, so register as early as possible.
 (I will not go above this course cap for any reason, so please do not ask me to make an exception for you.)
 It is one of few online ENGL 1B courses being offered in the State of California during summer 2014.
 The competition for spots is very stiff.
 It is unlikely that you will secure a spot in the course, unless you register before the class begins.